Blocknauts/Blocknauts-dapp/README.md

 It's made by @iamverg, @SamRogers.eth, @sidc0des, @Taylor Wang, @voruh the exploruh

-# How does our project work?

-Part 1: Users can sign in with their wallet, have an interface where they can set different options like do-not-track me, font-size, color... like a theme.
-Save them decentralized in a smart contract.

-Part 2: A small js lib which website owners can use to fetch those settings if the user signed in on their website with their wallet.
-So the websites dev is able to allow the user do modifiy, for example font-size, background-color of the site... to set an personal theme on the websites.
-Useful for customizing, for visual impaired people who need a high contrast font-color + size and many more...!

 # File/Repo structure

 `blocknauts-contract/` is where you can find all of our smart contracts